Skip to content

 Index Files On Windows 10 For Faster Search

-To add a folder for indexing, click on the Modify button then select the folder you’d like to be indexed.
+To add a folder for indexing, click the Modify button then select the folder you’d like to be indexed.
 For example, I want to index my games folder for some odd reason.
 As soon as I tick the checkbox next to the Games folder, it immediately appears in the summary.
-Clicking OK will close the current window and you can then see that the Games folder has been added to Included Locations.
-Indexing of files inside the folder automatically starts but it is slow while the computer is being used.
+Clicking OK will close the current window and you can see that the Games folder has been added to Included Locations.
+Indexing of files inside the folder automatically starts but is slow while the computer is being used.
 Index Files On Windows 10 For Faster Search

 Index Files On Windows 10 For Faster Search

 The indexer lacks a search option to find locations quickly which means that you need to click your way through the structure to include new locations.
 There can also be folders that you might want to exclude.
 Any folders not included are already excluded, sure.
-But what if you don’t want search results from a certain folder inside an included folder?
+What if you don’t want search results from a certain folder inside an included folder?
 That’s when the exclude function comes in handy.
 When you include a folder, all subdirectories inside it are included automatically.
-You can exclude folders by clicking on the little arrow icon to open a list of sub-folders.
+You can exclude folders by clicking the little arrow icon to open a list of sub-folders.
 Then remove the tick from the checkbox next to the subfolder you want to be excluded.

 Tips